Aryansinha2811/BMI-Calculator/README.md

-# This is Just a Mini Project
+# This is a BMI Calculator Mini Project !!
 ## Check it Out !!